 My characters may live in a world much harsher and more oppressive than the one I’m privileged to live in.
 But we are all fighting for the same thing.
 I still have hope that I’ll get to celebrate the election of a female president someday.
 But if the last two years has taught me anything, it’s that nothing will change without working for it.
 Like Serina and Nomi at the end of Grace and Fury, I—we all—still have a lot of work to do.

-Bold, brutal, and beautiful--a must-read fantasy full of fierce sisterhood, action, and political intrigue for fans of The Selection series, Caraval, and The Handmaid's Tale.
+Bold, brutal, and beautiful, this must-read fantasy is full of fierce sisterhood, action, and political intrigue for fans of The Selection series, Caraval, and The Handmaid's Tale.

 Serina Tessaro has been groomed her whole life to become a Grace—someone to stand by the heir to the throne as a shining, subjugated example of the perfect woman.
 It's her chance to secure a better life for her family, and to keep her headstrong and rebellious younger sister, Nomi, out of trouble.
 But when Nomi catches the Heir's eye instead, Serina is the one who takes the fall for the dangerous secret her sister has been hiding.